About Baruntse Expedition

 Baruntse Base Camp, 5250m, is situated in a broad open valley on the lateral moraine of the Hongu glacier next to a beautiful lake at the base of the mountain.
 From Base Camp, we climb the southeast ridge towards the West Col, which is pretty straightforward.
 However, a fixed line is needed to climb up the challenging 50° ice cliff to the West Col, which brings us to the glacial plateau where we set up our Baruntse Camp I at 6000 meters.

 We ascend a long, low-angled glacier from Camp I using a fixed rope.
 The slope steepens on the approach to a small col on the Southeast Ridge proper, where we establish Baruntse Camp II at 6450 meters.
-We will do our rotation climbs and then only push for the summit when the weather permits.
+We will do our rotation climbs and only push for the summit when the weather permits.

-After descending from Baruntse, we cross the stunning Amphu Labtsa Pass and return to Lukla via the famous Khumbu villages of Dingboche, Tengboche and Namche.
+After descending from Baruntse, we cross the stunning Amphu Labtsa Pass and return to Lukla via the famous Khumbu villages of Dingboche, Tengboche, and Namche.
 The party awaits at Lukla before we fly back to Kathmandu the next morning.

 Return to Lukla or Kathmandu by Helicopter: